Clemens Christian Poetzsch is a piano discovery.

 — Freie Presse

-Since 2019, he has been releasing his compositions under the label "Neue Meister/Edel", uniquely blending modern classical, jazz, and electronic music.
+The multi-award-winning artist released his solo piano album People and Places in 2016, followed by sold-out concerts in Japan and the UK.
+Since 2019, he has been releasing his compositions under the label Neue Meister/Edel, where he uniquely blends modern classical, jazz, and electronic music.

-In collaboration with Reentko Dirks, he created the soundtrack for the film ‘National Street’ (based on the bestseller by Jaroslav Rudis), which made it to Number 1 in Czech Cinema Charts.
+In collaboration with Reentko Dirks, Poetzsch composed the soundtrack for the film National Street (based on the bestseller by Jaroslav Rudis), which reached Number 1 in the Czech cinema charts.

 “Subtle and refined, it’s one degree of separation from Max Richter, two from Philip Glass, three from Erik Satie; beautiful music, beautifully played.”